 ACSI Professional Development: Call to Present

-Call for Proposals: Early Education
+Call for Proposals: ACSI Early Education Conferences 2018-19 - Building a Firm Foundation

 Share your experience and knowledge through a session that includes research-based and practical take-away ideas, active engagement and incorporates a biblical worldview.
 Professional development sessions are informative and highly interactive, offering participants the opportunity to engage through collaborative learning.
 Participants further their understanding while developing new solutions and strategies for their own practice.